spdx/spdx-spec/docs/annexes/rdf-model.md

 ## Model definition

-The SPDX RDF ontology is expressed in RDF/OWL/SHACL format and is published in online at
+The SPDX RDF ontology is expressed in RDF/OWL/SHACL format and is published online at
 [SPDX 3.0 model](https://spdx.org/rdf/3.0/spdx-model.ttl)

 ## Diagrams